About the Lab

 Established in 1988, the InfoGraphics Lab is a cartography and geospatial technologies facility housed in the Department of Geography.
 The Lab serves the Department and the University community of faculty, staff, and students through research support, instruction, and service.
 We also work with outside collaborators including government agencies, other universities, NGOs, nonprofits, and the private sector.

 Our primary areas of expertise include:

-The InfoGraphics Lab is equipped with a wide of assortment of geospatial tools for cartography/visualization, analysis, and application development, including Esri ArcGIS, Adobe Creative Cloud, Natural Scene Designer, Tableau, and an assortment of application development tools.
+The InfoGraphics Lab is equipped with a wide of assortment of geospatial tools for cartography, data visualization, spatial analysis, and website development, including Esri ArcGIS, Adobe Creative Cloud, Natural Scene Designer, Carto, and an assortment of web map development tools.